cpm-cmake/CPM.cmake/README.md

 ## Package lock

 In large projects with many transitive dependencies, it can be useful to introduce a package lock file.
-This will list all CPM.cmake dependencies and can be used to update versions without modifying the original CMakeLists.txt.
+This will list all CPM.cmake dependencies and can be used to update dependencies without modifying the original `CMakeLists.txt`.
-To use a package lock, add the following line after including CPM.camke.
+To use a package lock, add the following line directly after including CPM.cmake.

 ```cmake
 CPMUsePackageLock(package-lock.cmake)